 So give it a try!
 Anyway, your child will eventually want to drink like a grown-up and imitate you…and you are probably not drinking from a sippy cup at the dinner table!

 Ditch the sippy cup!
 Offer fluids from an open cup.
 Teach your child mature drinking skills so they can drink like grown-ups.

-Milk and water are the only beverages your child needs.
+Milk and water are the preferred beverages for your child.